 Transcontinental race winner, Fiona beats 224 men and 40 women.
 She beats the second closest with almost 6 hours difference.
 Look at Courtney, she won with more than 10 hours difference.
 Paris won with over 12 hours difference.
 Obviously, women outlast men by a wide margin.

 Women are leading men in sports known for being particularly brutal.
 You will agree that to win the toughest sports in the world, it means you have to be the toughest and the strongest person.
-If truly women are physically weaker, they should not participate in ultra-endurance events ever, not to talk about competing against men and winning the events.
+If truly women are physically weaker, they would not even be able to participate in ultra-endurance events ever, not to talk about competing against men and winning the events.

 Women have been excelling in the toughest sports in the world.
-The strength of women is in her toughness.
+The strength of a woman is in her toughness, in her ability to withstand and endure pain.
 So, do you think women are weak?
 That must be the joke of the century.

 The strength of women revealed in everyday life